Description of how climate change factors have been taken into account in judgements and estimates

 Recoverability of trade receivables and contract assets – The impact of climate-related matters could have an impact on the Group’s customers in the future, especially those customers in the Civil Aerospace business.
 No material climate-related issues have arisen during the year that have impacted the assessment of the recoverability of receivables.
 The Group’s expected credit loss (ECL) provision uses credit ratings which inherently will include the market’s assessment of the climate change impact on credit risk of the counter parties.
 Given the maturity time of trade receivables and the majority of contract assets, climate change is unlikely to cause a material increase on counter party credit risk in that time.

 Share-based payments – The Group is committed to achieving net zero by 2050.
-The first phase of a sustainability strategic review was completed during 2024 and the Group has committed to reduce the total Scope 1 + 2 greenhouse gas emissions from its facilities, operations and testing by 46% by the end of 2030 (against a baseline of 2019).
-This metric accounts for 10% of the long-term incentive plan for awards granted from 2025, with performance measured against three-year cumulative targets.
+The Group has committed to reduce the total Scope 1 + 2 greenhouse gas emissions from its facilities, operations and testing by 46% by the end of 2030 (against a baseline of 2019).
+This metric accounts for 10% of the long-term incentive plan for awards granted in 2025, with performance measured against three-year cumulative targets.

 Going concern – Given the short-term nature of the Group’s going concern assessment, the impact of climate change does not have a significant impact.
 The Directors have considered the level of liquidity available, and the potential impact of the climate change risks, in making their assessment.